Bulging & Herniated Disc Treatment

 People with any of these conditions should not have spinal decompression:

-- Pregnancy – There are other forms of treatment that are completely safe to perform while pregnant that utilize the same principle as non-surgical spinal decompression.
-Matt often coaches pregnant women on various forms of home traction to minimize pregnancy-related back pain.
+Pregnancy – There are other forms of treatment that are completely safe to perform while pregnant that utilize the same principle as non-surgical spinal decompression.
+Dr. Matt often coaches expecting moms and their partner on various forms of stretching and mobility to minimize pregnancy-related back pain.